estone65/lab5/lab-05.md

     ## # ℹ 2 more variables: longitude.y <dbl>, latitude.y <dbl>

 This combined the two data sets.
-Note each observation is no longer either dennys or laquinta establishments, but both are down twice.
+Note each observation is no longer either dennys or laquinta establishments, but contains both of them.
 The first two locations are Dennys \#1, the next two Denny’s \#2, etc. Rows 1, 3, and 5 are the first Laquinta location, and rows 2, 4, and 6 are the second Laquinta location.